L-YeZhu/CDCD/README.md

 ## 4. Training

-Please check modify all the paths in the config files to match your machine before running experiments.
+Please check and modify all the paths in the config files to match your machine before running experiments.

 ### 4.1 Default training